abodnar1/travel-tracker/README.md

 6. Go to `http://localhost:8080/` in your browser to view the code running in the browser.
 7. Enter `control + c` in your terminal to stop the local server at any time.
 8. You will also need to clone down [this](https://github.com/turingschool-examples/travel-tracker-api.git) local api server outside of the Travel Tracker directory, follow the installation instructions, and have it running in a separate tab in your terminal each time you run the client.
 9. To use the site, enter the username `traveler50` and the password is `travel`.
+Replace `50` with any number between 1 and 50 to see other users.

 ## Technologies and Tools